NovoBiotic Technology for Previously “Unculturable” Organisms

 Compounds

-Clovibactin (Novo29) Clovibatin is another new antimicrobial compound discovered using NovoBiotic’s unique culturing platform.
+Clovibactin.
+Clovibactin is another new antimicrobial compound discovered using NovoBiotic’s unique culturing platform.
 It is in preclinical development for treating a wide range of bacterial infections caused by Gram-positive pathogens including Staphylococcus aureus, Streptococcus pneumoniae, and Bacillus anthracis.
-Like teixobactin, Novo29 rapidly kills bacteria by inhibiting bacterial cell wall synthesis.
-No spontaneous resistance has been detected (<10-10 against S. aureus), and serial passaging studies in sublethal concentrations of clovibactin failed to generate resistance.
-However, clovibactin is smaller than teixobactin, and shows different binding characteristics to cell wall precursors.
+Like teixobactin, Clovibactin rapidly kills bacteria by inhibiting bacterial cell wall synthesis.
+No spontaneous resistance has been detected and serial passaging studies in sublethal concentrations of clovibactin failed to generate resistance.
+Although similar in structure to teixobactin, clovibactin is smaller and shows different binding characteristics to cell wall precursors.
 Clovibactin demonstrated excellent efficacy against MRSA in two mouse models of infection (septicemia and thigh infection), and low toxicity.
 All these results demonstrate promising potential for this exciting new compound to treat drug-resistant infections.

 Publications